elijah-day/susurrc/README.md

 ### About

-SusurrC is a chat application created for communication between small groups of individuals via self-hosted servers.
+SusurrC is a chat application created for group communication via self-hosted servers.
 It utilizes SDL_net and Sodium for cross-platform networking and encryption respectively.

-(This application is still in development and is not entirely functional just yet!!)

 ### Credits